xiwcx/xiwcx.github.io/app/_posts/2014-07-21-punk-handbill.md

 ---
 layout: post
-title: "A Punk Handbill for the Twenty-first Century"
+title: "A Punk Handbill for the Twenty-first Century with SVG"
 categories: tech
 ---